thorchain/Resources/Whitepapers/Yggdrasil-Protocol/whitepaper-en.md

 As tokens are created, discrete chains of number `c` are added to the shard.
 To prepare for a possible split the cap of Nornes increase from `21` to `21 * 2 = 42` as network saturation climbs from 10% to 90%.
 Queued Nornes enter the Set automatically.

 As soon as the network reaches 90% saturation for more than 100 blocks, the shard of `c` chains split into two shards; one shard containing `floor(c / 2)` chains and the other with `ceiling(c / 2)` chains, administered by two Sets of 21 Nornes, with 42 common Nornes (complete overlap).
 The exact split is random; but may be biased towards chains that transact with each other frequently, ensuring the cross-chain transfers are minimised.
 As all 42 Nornes were split from a Set which had been syncing all chains in the shard the split will be seamless.
+The two sets begin an alternating block production schedule, ensuring that only a maximum of 15 Nornes are necessary

 | Set | Shard Relationship
 |---|---|